donatj/hookah/README.md

 ## Usage

-On receiving a webhook call, Hookah checks `{server-root}/{vendor}/{X-Github-Event}/*` for any executable scripts, and executes them sequentially passing the JSON payload to it's standard in.
-This allows simple scripts to be written in whatever your prefered langauge happens to be.
+On receiving a webhook request from Github, Hookah checks `{server-root}/{vendor}/{X-Github-Event}/*` for any executable scripts, and executes them sequentially passing the JSON payload to it's standard in.

+This allows hook scripts to be written in any language you prefer.

 ## Example Hook Scripts